Dimensional Transmutation in Gravity and Cosmology: General no-scale action

 The second term in~(\ref{TotAction}), $\mathscr{L}^{\rm ns}_{\rm matter}$, represents the no-scale matter Lagrangian \be \Lag^{\rm ns}_{\rm matter} = - \frac14 (F_{\mu\nu}^A)^2 + \frac{D_\mu \phi_a \, D^\mu \phi_a}{2} + \bar\psi_j i\slashed{D} \psi_j - \frac12 (Y^a_{ij} \psi_i\psi_j \phi_a + \hbox{h.c.}) - V_{\rm ns}(\phi), \ee where the $Y^a_{ij}$ are the Yukawa couplings and $V_{\rm ns}(\phi)$ is the no-scale potential, \be V_{\rm ns}(\phi)= \frac{\lambda_{abcd}}{4!} \phi_a\phi_b\phi_c\phi_d, \ee with $\lambda_{abcd}$ being the quartic couplings.
 We take the $\lambda_{abcd}$ totally symmetric with respect to the exchange of their indices without loss of generality.
 In~(\ref{eq:Lmatterns}) all terms are contracted in a gauge-invariant way.
 In Sec.~\ref{Dimensional transmutation and gravity} we will see how the mass terms for the matter fields can also be generated (together with the Einstein-Hilbert term and the cosmological constant) through DT.

 Finally, $\mathscr{L}_{\rm non-minimal}$ represents the non-minimal couplings between the scalar fields $\phi_a$ and $R$, parameterized by the coefficients $\xi_{ab}$: \be \mathscr{L}_{\rm non-minimal} = -\frac12 \xi_{ab} \phi_a\phi_b R, \ee where, again, the indices are contracted in a gauge-invariant way.
 We also take the $\xi_{ab}$ totally symmetric with respect to the exchange of their indices without loss of generality.
-Note that the non-minimal couplings~(\ref{Lnonminimal}) do not involve mass scales and we, therefore, include them in the no-scale Lagrangian.
+Note that the non-minimal couplings~(\ref{Lnonminimal}) do not involve mass scales and we therefore include them in the no-scale Lagrangian.

 It is important to know that all the terms\footnote{The fact that the terms quadratic in the curvature in~(\ref{Lgravity3}) are generated by loops of matter fields was originally showed in~\cite{Utiyama:1962sn}.} in $\mathscr{L}^{\rm ns}_{\rm gravity}$ and $\mathscr{L}_{\rm non-minimal}$ are generically required by renormalizability: if they are omitted at the classical level, quantum corrections (even including only matter loops) generate them.
-This is a consequence of the form of the renormalization group equations (RGEs) for the dimensionless couplings, which can be found in their general form at one-loop level in~\cite{Salvio:2014soa,Salvio:2018crh} (see also Refs.~\cite{Fradkin:1981iu,Avramidi:1985ki,Avramidi:1986mj,Codello:2006in,Narain:2012te,Ohta:2013uca,Narain:2013eea,Einhorn:2014bka,Ohta:2015zwa} for previous determinations in particular cases).
+This is a consequence of the form of the renormalization group equations (RGEs) for the dimensionless couplings, which can be found in their general form at one-loop level in~\cite{Salvio:2014soa,Salvio:2018crh} (see also Refs.~\cite{Fradkin:1981iu,Avramidi:1985ki,Avramidi:1986mj,Codello:2006in,Narain:2012te,Ohta:2013uca,Narain:2013eea,Einhorn:2014bka,Ohta:2015zwa,Jack:2020zgo} for other determinations in particular cases and~\cite{Becker:2019fhi} for the renormalization of composite operators).
 Therefore, none of the terms in $\mathscr{L}^{\rm ns}_{\rm gravity}$ and $\mathscr{L}_{\rm non-minimal}$ can be omitted.